Sukhavaho/Sukhavaho.github.io/burbea.md

+## Upāsaka Kukhāvaho ca tassa soṇḍiko Sahāyako ca

-# Rob Burbea's Teachings - Logic Programs
+### Rob Burbea's Teachings - Logic Programs

-### Step 1: Can Rob Burbea’s teachings be expressed in logic?
+#### Step 1: Can Rob Burbea’s teachings be expressed in logic?

 Rob Burbea’s “Seeing That Frees” is grounded in deep meditative inquiry, rich in paradox, subtlety, and experiential insights—very poetic and non-linear in some ways.
 Translating it into a formal, symbolic structure like a logic program means we need to distill its core teachings into: